pjueon/pjueon/README.md

 Experience:
-- Programming Languages: C++, CUDA C++, Python, C#
 - Currently working as a SW/algorithm developer in the medical imaging field.
 (2020~)

+Languages:
+- Programming Languages: C++, CUDA C++, Python, C#
+- Human Languages: Korean, Japanese, English

 Interested in:
 - All that cool mathematical stuff